Ark Shipping takes delivery of shallow draft AHTS for Caspian operations

 Antarctic’s large breadth forms a stable platform for stand-by rescue, supply and anchor-handling operations under extreme conditions.
 The vessel can supply and load different cargoes such as cement, liquid mud, fuel oil, fresh water and black water.
 The minimum draft in a light operating condition of approximately 2.5 m facilitates access to the shallower parts of the Caspian Sea.

 The Antarctic has a Standby Rescue Vessel class notation for 100 survivors.
 An innovative accommodation design offers sufficient room for survivors and ensures proper sanitary facilities.
 The vessel, which is fully equipped with all equipment needed to ensure safe and efficient anchor-handling operations, has a total propulsion power of 4923 kW and 6600 hp.
 It has six rudders with a triple steering gear and double-cylinder set-up.
 Three Cummins QSK60 Engines drive three high-thrust propellers. a configuration which ensures a high bollard pull and excellent manoeuvrability, even in icy and shallow waters.

-OSD managing director Michiel Wijsmuller says, “Ark Shipping has been operating vessels in the Caspian Sea for almost 30 years, establishing a reputation for excellence and innovation.
+OSD-IMT managing director Michiel Wijsmuller says, “Ark Shipping has been operating vessels in the Caspian Sea for almost 30 years, establishing a reputation for excellence and innovation.
 It must meet the requirements of the major oil and gas companies in the area, so it is always looking to push the boundaries of orthodox technology to provide high-quality vessels which operate in an efficient and safe manner in difficult environments.
-We are delighted that Ark returned to OSD for its latest vessel, which adds to our continually expanding design portfolio.”
+We are delighted that Ark returned to OSD-IMT for its latest vessel, which adds to our continually expanding design portfolio.”